et0and/txtrnz/README.md

 ## Features

 - TXTRNZ is a bloat-free, text-only version of the RNZ site.
 It strips away images, JavaScript, and unnecessary CSS to deliver news as quickly as possible.
-- It utilizes system fonts to further optimize speed and efficiency.
+- All scraping and building done server-side to ensure speed.

 ## Technical Stack

-- **Back End**: The back end of the application is written in Python, using the Flask web framework for routing and templating.
+- **Back End**: The back end of the application is written in Python, using Flask for routing and templating.
-- **Web Scraping**: The web scraping is done with BeautifulSoup and requests, Python libraries that make it easy to scrape information from web pages.
+- **Web Scraping**: The web scraping is done using BeautifulSoup and requests.
-- **Task Scheduling**: Regular scraping tasks are handled by APScheduler, a Python library that lets you schedule tasks to be executed periodically.
+- **Task Scheduling**: Regular scraping tasks are handled by APScheduler.
 - **Front End**: The front end is a simple HTML/CSS template rendered by Flask.
 The CSS is minimal, to ensure fast loading times, and utilizes system fonts for speed.

 ## License